 Additionally, this optional rule combines with the 500 feet per second rule, allowing a flying creature to “stand up” from being knocked prone if falls from a height of more than 500 feet by spending half of its flying speed (XGtE 77).

 Falling onto a creature divides the damage between the two creatures if the stationary creature fails a DC 15 Dexterity saving throw.
 Both creatures are also knocked prone, unless the impacted creature is two or more sizes larger than the falling creature.
-However, if the creature succeeds on their saving throw, they avoid the falling creature entirely and take no damage, and do not fall prone.
+However, if the creature succeeds on its saving throw, they avoid the falling creature entirely and take no damage, and do not fall prone.

 For example, if a creature falls 60 feet onto another creature and that creature fails their Dexterity saving throw, you would roll 6d6 (21 average) and divide it between each of the creatures (10 bludgeoning damage each).

-This optional rule comes from Tasha’s Cauldron of everything (TCoE 170).
+This optional rule comes from Tasha’s Cauldron of Everything (TCoE 170).

 How to Prevent or Reduce Fall Damage in 5e